-The museum dedicated to the Dutch artist houses some of M.C.
+The museum houses some of M.C.
 Escher’s most famous works, including Drawing Hands and Hand with Reflecting Sphere along with about 150 other woodcut prints, geographic tessellations, and other mind-bending pieces.
 The exhibits trace Escher’s journey from a reluctant student to a famous artist, providing insight into his life and process.
 On the museum’s second floor, visitors have the chance to explore optical illusions for themselves.

 Enjoy Noordeinde Palace & Garden

 Noordeinde Palace in the city center is a “working palace” for the King—you’ll know he’s there if the flag is raised.
 The building itself is modest from the outside, but locals love it because of the Palace gardens.

 On warm days, a visit here is one of the best things to do in The Hague.
 With a lush garden full of trees, hedgerows, flowers, and a pond, it’s the ideal location for a picnic or just relaxing outside.
 It also has a view of the Royal Stables and a great location near one of the canals.
 If you’re feeling adventurous, see if you can find the semi-secret entrance.

 Trying genever (jenever) is a must when you visit the Netherlands.
 We first discovered genever in Amsterdam several years ago and love sampling it whenever we can.
 This clear liquor flavored with juniper and spices—similar to gin—has been made by the Dutch for over 400 years, and Van Kleef Distillery is the place to try it.